Graylog2/documentation/pages/getting_started/configure.rst

 ``Elasticsearch.yml`` is  the Elasticsearch configuration file.
 The default location for elasticsearch.yml is: ``/etc/elasticsearch/elasticsearch.yml``.

-Several values must be properly configured in order for elasticsearch to work properly.
+Several values must be properly configured for elasticsearch to work properly.

 * ``cluster.name: graylog``
 	* This value may be set to anything the customer wishes, though we recommend using "graylog".